Bedroom guide

 Bedrooms reward calm proportion.
 Oversized contrast, chaotic spacing, or a cluster of many small frames can make the room feel restless.
 One large piece, a symmetrical pair, or a tightly managed grouping usually supports the room better than a scattered arrangement with many competing edges.

-This does not mean bedroom art has to be bland.
+This doesn't mean bedroom art has to be bland.
 It means the placement should support the quietest and most stable reading of the room rather than forcing a statement wall where the furniture is already doing most of the work.

 Good measurement sequence